tj-django/django-migration-resolver-hook/README.md

 This package aims to solve this problem by using a Doubly Linked List while traversing the app's migration file(s) to store and detect duplicate node(s) and potential conflicts.

-> NOTE: This doesn't require Django's installed apps when using *CLI commands* since this is totally file based and should be executed within the root/app folders.
+> NOTE: This doesn't require Django's installed apps concept when using *CLI commands* since this is totally file based and should be executed within the root/app folders.